Planning for retirement: How to balance your retirement income and expenses

 Personal retirement savings and supplemental retirement income sources

 Do you have a strategy for withdrawing the money you need?
-Social Security and pensions may provide a fixed amount every month, but you'll need a plan to make the most of your other assets.
+Social Security and pensions may provide a fixed amount every month, but you'll need to know how to plan out your retirement income in order to make the most of your other assets throughout retirement.
 Consider working with a financial advisor to develop the right strategy for you.

 Timing when you withdraw money can have a significant impact on the taxes you pay.

 The order in which you withdraw money also matters.
 While everyone's needs are different, the general guideline for tax-efficient withdrawals is:

 - Tax-free accounts last

 This order may vary based on your individual goals and tax bracket, so it's wise to consult a financial advisor.